Azure-Samples/azure-iot-hub-large-twin-example/nodejs/README.md

 - Copy `.env.template` to `.env` and update the values
   - Note that the DEVICE_QUERY_CONDITION in the template is intentionally set to a query which returns no devices
   - Note that the IOT_HUB_CONNECTION_STRING is **not the device connection string**, but rather an iothubowner connection; see [Access Control and Permissions](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#iot-hub-permissions) and [Understand Different Connection Strings in Azure IoT Hub](https://blogs.msdn.microsoft.com/iotdev/2017/05/09/understand-different-connection-strings-in-azure-iot-hub/).
+  - STORAGE_ACCOUNT_NAME and STORAGE_ACCOUNT_KEY can be found under the Access keys section of your storage account in the Azure portal.
+  -  Set STORAGE_CONTAINER_NAME to your storage container name.
 - Execute the backend script to upload and apply a new blob; e.g., `node server.js mynewblob ../../sample-files/payload.txt`

 If you left the client running, you should see the new artwork displayed in the console.